LucasBadico/Story-Engine/main-service/docs/phase1_summary.md

 - TransactionRepository

 ### 6. Repository Implementations ✅
-PostgreSQL implementations for all repositories using pgx directly (structured for future sqlc migration).
+PostgreSQL implementations for all 10 repositories using pgx directly (structured for future sqlc migration):
+- TenantRepository
+- UserRepository
+- MembershipRepository
+- StoryRepository
+- ChapterRepository
+- SceneRepository
+- BeatRepository
+- ProseBlockRepository
+- AuditLogRepository
+- TransactionRepository

 ### 7. Application Use Cases ✅
 - **CreateTenant**: Creates a new tenant with validation